PLEASE NOTE: Booking lost due to coronavirus will not be carried forward to next season.

 Fishing for trout can be very good in the large pools that also provide exciting sea trout fishing, at dusk, in June , July and early August.

-Location: The East Haugh salmon fishing begins about 1.5 miles downstream of the dam and fish ladder at Pitlochry and ends at the hamlet of Moulinearn, about 1.5 miles above the confluence of the river Tay and the Tummel and consistists of 1.6 miles (both banks) of excellent salmon fly fishing water.
+Location: The East Haugh salmon fishing begins about 1.5 miles downstream of the dam and fish ladder at Pitlochry and ends at the hamlet of Moulinearn, about 1.5 miles above the confluence of the river Tay and the Tummel and consists of 1.6 miles double bank excellent salmon fly fishing water.

 Daily fishing time 1.00 am to 1.00 am the following day.